Russ312/ICI/README.md

-# ICI — Infrastructure Cognition Intelligence
+# ICI: Infrastructure Condition Intelligence

-ICI (Infrastructure Cognition Intelligence) is an experimental AI-driven research framework focused on infrastructure systems, urban intelligence, spatial analytics, and cognition-oriented interpretation of built environments.
+ICI (Infrastructure Condition Intelligence) is an experimental AI-driven research framework focused on infrastructure systems, urban intelligence, spatial analytics, and cognition-oriented interpretation of built environments.

 The project explores how artificial intelligence, data science, computer vision, and geospatial analysis can contribute to a deeper understanding of infrastructure behavior, urban dynamics, and emerging intelligent city systems.